ParthModi9494/ngx-bulma-alert/projects/ngx-bulma-alert/README.md

 **Step 2:** Add default bulma styles

-- If you are using sass you can import the css.
+- If you are using sass you can directly import it to your `styles.scss`.

 ```scss
 @import 'bulma/css/bulma.min.css';